joshuar/go-hass-agent/README.md

 ## Compatibility

 Currently, only Linux is supported.
 Though the code is designed to be extensible to other operating systems.
-See [Agent/Extending](docs/agent/extending.md) for details on how to extend for other operating systems.
+See [the development docs](docs/development.md) for details on how to extend for other operating systems.

-### Incompatible Linux Distributions

-Unfortunately, go-hass-agent will not run on the following distributions:

-- Debian 11 (stable).

 ## Installation